 National Leadership in Stroke

 Our team of renowned neurological/critical care specialists recognizes that minutes count when it comes to treating stroke.
 They work closely with neurovascular surgeons who are highly skilled at using catheters and other minimally invasive techniques to treat strokes quickly and effectively.
 When appropriate, our team can recommend the latest stroke treatments available through clinical trials, including therapies that may not be available elsewhere.
-The University of Chicago Stroke Center has been awarded a Certificate of Distinction as a Primary Stroke Center, a designation considered a "Gold Seal of Approval" for stroke programs that provide advanced, coordinated care.
+The University of Chicago Stroke Center has been has been recognized as a Comprehensive Stroke Center, a designation considered a "Gold Seal of Approval" for stroke programs that provide advanced, coordinated care.

 Broad Range of Options for Skull Base Tumors